shtse8/DeepResearch/CONTRIBUTING.md

-# Contributing to DeepSearch
+# Contributing to DeepResearch

-Thank you for considering contributing to DeepSearch!
+Thank you for considering contributing to DeepResearch!
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct